 Your doctor will make sure that the benefits you’d get from the scan outweigh the drawbacks before they recommend it for you.

 CT scans use X-rays, which are a type of radiation called ionizing radiation.
 It can damage the DNA in your cells and raise the chance that they'll turn cancerous.

 It’s important to know that everyone is exposed to ionizing radiation every day, just from natural radioactive material in their surroundings.
 In a year, the average person gets about 3 millisieverts (mSv), the units that scientists use to measure radiation.
 Each CT scan delivers 1 to 10 mSv, depending on the dose of radiation and the part of your body that's getting the test.
 A low-dose chest CT scan is about 1.5 mSv.
-The same test at a regular dose is about 7 mSv.
+The same chest scan at a full dose is about 8 mSv.